YuriBalashov/eamt2026-eval-tutorial/README.md

 The tutorial is aimed at practicing translators and small language-service providers.
 No programming experience is assumed; familiarity with Excel and a modern web browser is enough.
-Sections that go beyond that — primarily the optional Python supplements — are clearly flagged.

 ---